 Do We Really Make Conscious Choices?
 Learn How To.
 One of the basic tenets of yoga is Ahimsa or Non-Violence Ahimsa is a way of life.
-When we approach life with the understanding that we are all connected than we realize that to harm others also means that we harm ourselves.
+When we approach life with the understanding that we are all connected then we realize that to harm others also means that we harm ourselves.
 And yet we often practice self-harm.
 We berate ourselves with negative thoughts and tell ourselves that we are somehow not enough.
 Choosing foods that are not nourishing to our bodies, we drink too much alcohol or gorge ourselves until we can no longer button up our pants.

 We make life choices that are not in our best interest.
-Polluting our environment, killing animals or hurting someone else which are all forms of violence.
+Polluting our environment, killing animals, or hurting someone else which are all forms of violence.
 With each choice we make, we can choose to live a life that is filled with love or one that is filled with violence.
 Physically, we are inextricably connected to our environment.
 The foods that we eat or the water that we drink is ingested into our bodies.
 Connecting us completely to our surrounding environment.
 And yet our food choices often harm the very thing we should protect, our environment and therefore ourselves.

-By choosing to eat meat not only do we harm the cows that are being slaughtered for our own consumption, we harm the very environment we need for our own survival.
+By choosing to eat meat not only do we harm the cows that are being slaughtered for our own consumption, but we also harm the very environment we need for our own survival.
 Fifty-one percent of global greenhouse gas emissions are caused by animal agriculture.
 Producing just one hamburger uses the same amount of fossil fuel as a small car.
 According to the EPA, raising animals for food consumes half the water in the United States.
 So why do we make choices that are unsustainable, even violent towards ourselves and our planet?

 Conscious Choice Making